sultani0802/task-manager-api/README.md

 - npm
 - Postman (or API tester of your choice)

+## Using Task Manager
+### Introduction
+Task Manager RESTful web service can be used via an API tester.
+Postman was used to test and use Task Manager so the setup and usage detailed below will be specific to Postman.
+Though, the API is hosted on Heroku and is accessible from any client.

+#### User Routes

 ## Installation
 #### Clone the repo and install the dependencies